 EXCLUSIVE EXCERPT FOR BOOK ONE IN THE SEASONS SERIES: WINTER (JAX & SKY) 

 And I didn’t have the time or the patience.

 “I told him not to bother you.”
-Rina came up behind Reed and pushed him out of her way.
+Rina came up behind Reed and elbowed him out of her way.
 “She could have someone else do her ink if she’s serious.
 Which I don’t think she is.
 She doesn’t appear to have any ink on her.
 She doesn’t look the type.
 Too prim and proper.”
 Rina turned away from me and looked at Reed.
-“Hundred bucks says if he does it, she bolts within two minutes of sitting in his chair.”
+“Hundred bucks says if he takes her into his room she bolts within two minutes of sitting in his chair.”

 “Two hundred says that he will, and that she won’t.”
 Reed held his hand out to Rina to shake.
 She rolled her icy blue eyes and swatted his hand away.
 She turned back to me shaking her head.
 “She’s not worth your time, J.” She turned back to Reed.
 “Or your money.”
 Rina gave us each a pointed look before she went out the door.

 I looked back at Reed.
-He was still smirking.
+He was back to smirking at me.

-I got up, and Reed started to chuckle before he turned and followed Rina out front.
+I got up, and of course Reed started to chuckle before he turned and followed Rina out front.
 I put the drawing away for my next client and went to the waiting area.